-In 2022, our German pulp mills consumed an aggregate of approximately 4.7 million m3 of fiber.
-Approximately 58% was in the form of pulp logs and approximately 42% was in the form of sawmill wood chips.
+In 2023, our German pulp mills consumed an aggregate of approximately 5.4 million m3 of fiber.
+Approximately 62% was in the form of pulp logs and approximately 38% was in the form of sawmill wood chips.

-In 2022, our pulp segment per unit fiber costs in Germany increased compared to 2021, primarily as a result of stronger demand from other wood consumers, particularly heating pellet producers.
+In 2023, our pulp segment per unit fiber costs in Germany increased compared to 2022, primarily as a result of stronger demand from other wood consumers such as heating pellet producers.

 The core wood supply region for the Stendal mill includes most of Northeastern and Western Germany, primarily within an approximate 400 kilometer radius of the mill.
 We also purchase wood chips from Southwestern and Southern Germany as well as the Baltic Sea region.
-The fiber consumed by the Stendal mill consisted of approximately 67% spruce, 31% pine and 2% other species in 2022.
+The fiber consumed by the Stendal mill consisted of approximately 56% spruce, 42% pine and 2% other species in 2023.
 The Stendal mill has sufficient chipping capacity to almost fully operate solely using pulp logs, if required.
 We source pulp logs from private and municipal forest owners and from state forest agencies.
 Our Stendal mill has historically also imported fiber from Poland and the Baltic Sea region.

-Our Rosenthal mill sources wood chips from approximately 29 sawmills located primarily in the German states of Bavaria, Baden-Württemberg and Thuringia and primarily within a 300 kilometer radius of the Rosenthal mill.
+Our Rosenthal mill sources wood chips from approximately 27 sawmills located primarily in the German states of Bavaria, Baden-Württemberg and Thuringia and primarily within a 300 kilometer radius of the Rosenthal mill.
 Within this radius, the Rosenthal mill is the largest consumer of wood chips.
 Given its location and size, the Rosenthal mill is often the best economic outlet for the sale of wood chips in the area.
-In 2022, approximately 94% of the fiber consumed by the Rosenthal mill was spruce and the remainder was pine.
+In 2023, approximately 93% of the fiber consumed by the Rosenthal mill was spruce and the remainder was pine.
 Wood chips for the Rosenthal mill are normally sourced from sawmills under one-year contracts with quarterly adjustments for market pricing.
 Substantially all of our chip supply is sourced from suppliers with which we have long-standing relationships.
 Pulp logs are sourced from the state forest agencies in Thuringia, Saxony and Bavaria and from private and municipal forest owners.
 In addition, the Rosenthal mill buys relevant volumes via imports from the Czech Republic.

 Our Friesau mill and Torgau facility are each dependent on the consistent supply of sawlog fiber.
-Wood fiber is the single largest input cost and accounts for about 75% of our cash costs of producing lumber in 2022.
+Wood fiber is the single largest input cost and accounts for about 75% of our cash costs of producing lumber in 2023.
 Our Friesau mill is located in an area where there is a significant amount of high-quality fiber within economic reach.
 The wood fiber requirements of the Friesau mill and Torgau facility are met primarily through open market purchases and contract purchases from state forestry agencies and private and municipal forest owners.

 In Germany, over the last several years, the price and supply of wood chips has been affected from time to time by increasing demand from alternative or renewable energy producers and government initiatives for carbon neutral energy.
-In 2022, increasing energy prices as a result of energy supply shortages caused by the war in Ukraine increased the demand for wood chips and industrial logs for energy production.
+In 2022 and early 2023, increasing energy prices as a result of energy supply shortages caused by the war in Ukraine increased the demand for wood chips and industrial logs for energy production.

-Additionally, over the last few years until 2022, there was a material increase in the availability of harvestable wood as a result of beetle infestation of German forests.
+Additionally, over the last few years, there was a material increase in the availability of harvestable wood as a result of beetle infestation of German forests.
 Generally, beetle-infested wood is harvested more rapidly so as to be useable before deterioration makes the wood unsuitable for its intended purposes.
-However, most of such beetle-infested wood has now been harvested and processed.